ericm/yup/README.md

 ## Differences between yay or trizen
 - Yup gives you the **most accurate results** first.
 As seen in the example above, yup sorts the results to bring the most accurate to the start.

+- `Yupfiles` are small files that allow you to batch install packages with a single command.
+[Here's an example Yupfile](test.Yupfile)

 - Yup uses *ncurses*.
 This allows users to both scroll while not displacing the bottom bar and easily navigate to certain results using more natural forms of user input.

 - Yup has an easy config file seperate to that of pacman's.
 This allows it to be more customisable from the get go.